ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ### Example #1

 In this example, I search for the files that don't include the word "war" using the `-L` option.
-Since the collection of files includes a lot about history, one would expect war to be a common word to be used in the files.
+Since the collection of files includes a lot about history, one would expect "war" to be a common word to be used in the files.
 This can be helpful in showing us which words are common and which files are more unique for not containing a common word.

 __command:__
 ```